• Skip to main content

 1. First, take yogurt and gram flour in a bowl.

-2. Whip it until smooth and no lumps are seen, set aside.
+2. Whisk it until smooth and no lumps are seen, set aside.

 3. In a large pot, heat oil and fry garlic until lightly golden then add chopped onions.
 Give it a stir and add the spices and curry leaves.
 Let it sizzle a bit.